Aphellirus/zelda-clone-in-kaboomJS/README.md

-*Kaboom is a Javascript library, check out the documentation to learn more about it: https://kaboomjs.com
+*Kaboom is a Javascript library, check out the [documentation](https://kaboomjs.com) to learn more about it.

 *Ania Kubów has a great tutorial on how to make one of those in her youtube channel, so shout out to her: https://www.youtube.com/watch?v=XX93O4ZVUZI&t=3437s